the-real-i9/Backend-Topics-Study/Learn/HTTP--API-dev/Foundations/StatusCodes.md

 In other words, there is no need for the server to transfer a representation of the target resource because the request indicates that the client, which made the request conditional, already has a valid representation; the server is therefore redirecting the client to make use of that stored representation as if it were the content of a 200 (OK) response.

+> Whenever response is served from Cache

-> Errors
+# Errors
 ## 400 (Bad Request)
 Indicates that the server cannot or will not process the request due to something that is perceived to be a client error (for example, malformed request syntax, invalid request message framing, or deceptive request routing).

 ## 401 (Unauthorized)
-Indicates that the client request has not been completed because it lacks valid authentication credentials for the requested resource.
+Indicates that **the client request has not been completed because it lacks valid authentication credentials for the requested resource**.

+The first step of an Authentication Process.
+The `WWW-Authenitcate` header contains information on how to authorize user.

 ## 403 (Forbidden)
 Indicates that the server understands the request but refuses to authorize it.
 The access is tied to the application logic, such as insufficient rights to a resource.